 - Possibly, the deceased dealt with pressure to write the will in a certain unfair manner to their beneficiaries.

-Therefore, there can be a number of reasons to contest a will.
+Therefore, there can be a number of legitimate will disputes.
 It is also worth remembering that, in the majority of cases, there is a six-month period where any disputes must be filed, although there are different timescales depending on your reasons for disputing a will.

-In this guide, we will outline three of the main reasons why a will can be disputed.
+In this guide, we will outline three of the main reasons why a will dispute may occur.

 There are strict guidelines in place that cover the legal and procedural requirements of a legally binding will.
 One of the more common will dispute cases stem from claimants who believe that the will is invalid.